 The Mpow Flame Pro's bass accuracy is great.
 It's only slightly overemphasized throughout the entire range.
 However, while the bass range itself isn't too overemphasized, the recessed mid and treble ranges will make their sound profile come across as very bass-heavy and boomy.

-The peaks and dips performance of these headphones is very good.
+The peaks and dips performance is very good.
 There are barely any major spikes or dips, other than a major dip in mid-treble, which will result in a lack of detail and brightness.
-It's worth noting that only our left driver saw a dip in the mid-treble range, while the right driver of our test unit actually had a peak.
+It's worth noting that only our left driver saw a dip in the mid-treble range, while the right driver of our test unit had a peak.
 This will likely vary from unit to unit, and yours may perform differently.

-The imaging of these headphones is great.
+The imaging is great.
 The GD graph also shows that the group delay response never crosses the audibility threshold, suggesting a tight bass and a transparent treble reproduction.
 While the L/R drivers of our test unit were well-matched in amplitude and phase response, we did some deviation between the drivers in frequency response.
 This means that while localization of objects (like voices and video game effects) will be good, you may notice different frequency reproduction in each ear.
 Note that these results are only valid for our unit, and yours may perform differently.

 The soundstage is poor.
 Since creating a large and speaker-like soundstage is partially dependent on having a speaker-like pinna activation, and in-ear headphones bypass the pinna and don't interact with it, their soundstage will be perceived to be small and located inside the listener's head.
-Their closed-back design also means that their soundstage won't feel as open as open-back earbuds like the Apple AirPods 2 Truly Wireless 2019 and the Bose SoundSport Free Truly Wireless.
+Their closed-back design also means that their soundstage won't feel as open as open-back earbuds like the Apple AirPods (2nd generation) Truly Wireless and the Bose SoundSport Free Truly Wireless.

 The Mpow Flame Pro have no virtual soundstage feature.